 Moreover, a true support outsourcing partner will also aid you with developing your organizational maturity and improving the business based on customer feedback.

-A successful outsourcing strategy begins with you making sure that the item being delegated is a task, not a project.
+A successful outsourcing strategy relies on you making sure that you are delegating a task.
+Do not delegate projects.

 What’s the difference?
 A task is an activity with a clearly defined process.
 For example, creating images for your blog posts, or responding to customer service calls using pre-developed procedures.
 On the other hand, a project is something that requires serious thought and development.